Mueller Community

 I guess my point is that the neighborhood has been designed to foster community – porches, density, shared public spaces – and the residents and the local businesses are making it happen.
 While out and about, it may look like a development full of folks with strollers and dogs.
 Online it appears to be Boomers and Book Clubs.
 If you get past first appearances and join in, there’s a great deal more to discover.You can participate as much or as little as you care to – the opportunity is there.

-The Lights of Love goes past one of my listings – check out 2128 Antone Street while you’re running or cheering.
+The Lights of Love goes past one of my listings – check out 2128 Antone Street [edit – sold now!] while you’re running or cheering.